What is an Economist?

 If you’re interested in research or policy-making, she said, then psychology and other social science courses would be beneficial.
 If you’re interested in financial modeling, on the other hand, you’ll need a strong knowledge of statistics, quantitative analysis and mathematics.

 Economics internships can provide hands-on experience in collecting data, researching economic trends and writing reports, and can give you a leg up when applying for jobs, according to the BLS.
-Internships can also provide networking opportunities and help you develop key skills like written and verbal communication, critical thinking and analytical skills that are important to find success as an economist.
+Internships can also provide networking opportunities and help you develop written and verbal communication, critical thinking and analytical skills that are important to find success as an economist.

 “Having analytical capabilities and understanding big data analysis is a strong selling point, especially with the way our economy operates and in today’s job market,” Puglia said.
 “Economics gives you those skills that you can take and develop in any field.”